 Note: Literature survey must be used as an introduction to the subject area and provide current research status in the field.
 Explain the context of the problemsolution to be implemented and how it going to be used.
 The depth and quality of your literature survey is going to affect your grade for Midterm exam.

 Electronic commerce (ecommerce) has fundamentally changed consumer behavior worldwide, offering unprecedented convenience in online shopping (Amin, Kansana, & Majid, 2016, A Review Paper on ECommerce.
 Despite being very famous, Central Asia—and particularly Tajikistan—remains largely unexplored in this regard.
 Major players like Alibaba and Tencent are eyeing this market gap (Xiao et al., 2018), emphasizing the importance of userinterface and customer interaction (Kalaskar et al., 2023) and integration with local financial systems (Yaqoob et al., 2019).
 These insights form the foundation for our Final Year Project (FYP), which aims to address the following research question: "How can a tailored ecommerce platform serve the specific needs of the Central Asian market, starting with Tajikistan?"
-Our methodology includes a market survey, interface design testing, and partnerships with local financial institutions.
+Our methodology includes a market survey, interface designing, testing, and partnerships with local financial institutions.
 We aim to contribute to the field by offering a localized ecommerce solution.

 First of all, in 2018 paper, Xiao et al. explores the opportunities for Chinese online retail businesses to branch out into Central Asia.
 These discussions often encompass the readiness of the market, local cultural aspects, and strategic geopolitics such as the Belt and Road Initiative.
 However, these investigations often make broad assumptions about Central Asia, neglecting unique situations in individual countries like Tajikistan.
 Our venture seeks to address this oversight by crafting a specialized approach for the Tajikistan market, initially concentrating on the strong consumer interest in namebrand apparel.

 Additionally, the economic landscape of Central Asia presents distinct hurdles for the adoption of online shopping.
 Elevated import duties and shipping costs can often inflate the final price of goods by threefold, placing financial strain on the customer base.
 This problem is more pronounced in Tajikistan, where the availability of highquality, brandname clothing is both scarce and costly.
-“According to data from 2018, Tajikistan has shown significant progress in the field of digital governance compared to 2016, including an 8point improvement in its rankings” (Қурбонов & Исматуллои, 2020).SO we can be sure that our website will be successfully operating as more and ore people are now making online Our project will explore partnerships with local suppliers as well to provide our customers with local goods as well .
+“According to data from 2018, Tajikistan has shown significant progress in the field of digital governance compared to 2016, including an 8point improvement in its rankings” (Қурбонов & Исматуллои, 2020).So we can be sure that our website will be successfully operating as more and more people are now making online purchases.
+Our project will explore partnerships with local suppliers as well to provide our customers with local goods as well .

 Next, Kalaskar et al. (2023) underscore the significance of customer engagement and appealing aesthetics in shaping the success of online retail platforms.
 In line with this, our FYP aspires to construct an intuitive and userfriendly interface specifically designed for Central Asian, and particularly Tajik, consumers.